ericmitt/IotPnp/bugbash-09-23.md

 1. C# and Java device PnP samples
 1. C# and Java service PnP samples
-1. C# sample of IoT MQTT Bridge
+1. C# Model Parser
 1. C# generic PnP Module
 1. C# Edge PnP Module

-If you are more welling to test other languages or sample on constrained device, please have a look at the [previous bugbash instruction](bugbash-09-11.md) (Azure RTOS, Embedde C, C SDK ...)
+If you are more welling to test other languages or sample on constrained device, please have a look at the [previous bugbash instruction](bugbash-09-11.md) (Azure RTOS, Embedded C, C SDK ...)

+Note that we have now **C sample of IoT MQTT Bridge**

 ## BugBash support and feedback